 Sony Alpha A77 Review Lenses

 The SLT-A77’s has Steady-shot built into the body which provides stabilisation for any lens you attach; Sony A mount obviously!
-Did I forget to mention that Minolta lenses are compatible with the Sony mount enabling you to use Minolta’s amazing collection of optics!
+Did I forget to mention that Minolta lenses are compatible with the Sony mount enabling you to use Minolta’s amazing collection (especially the Minolta 50mm 1.4) of optics!
 Sony now have more than 40 lenses to choose from including Carl Zeiss and the prices are now comparable with other manufacturer’s brands.
 Tamron and Sigma also make lenses for this camera and I own the Tamron 90mm Macro which gives amazing sharp photos at a fraction of the price!

 If you’re having trouble making up your mind Canon, Nikon and Sony make great cameras, but it seems like it’s time to take Sony more seriously!
 After one year did I make the right decisions; who knows but i do love this camera.
 So much I even bought one for my wife!
 Happy shooting!